ayoskovich/personalSite/content/project/amisaving/index.md

 3. Visualize results
 4. Make something genuinely useful for me and others

-I'd say I accomplished all my goals!
+I'd say I accomplished all my goals.

 1. I used bokeh to serve an interactive dashboard.
 2. I deployed the project using Heroku and a custom domain name.